Frequently Asked Questions

 10. I tested my meter inside my house but it doesn't register any UV light.
 Is it working?

-Readings made indoors under normal house-lighting conditions will register almost zero intensity in many cases since incandescent and fluorescent bulbs emit little UV light.
-In contrast, the midday sun measured outdoors (not through a glass window) will have an intensity level of several hundred units.
+Readings made indoors under normal house-lighting conditions will register almost zero intensity since household bulbs are designed to emit little UV light.
+In contrast, the midday sun measured outdoors (not through a glass window) will have an intensity level of several hundred units, and a studio lamp may be even brighter.